Yutsuten/linux-config/README.md

 # dev-config
 Configure my development environment.
-This configures some tools like Vim, Tmux and Bash.
+This configures some tools like Git, Neovim and Zsh.